megacamelus/camel-upstream-info/camel-documentation/camel-log.md

       <to uri="bean:processOrder"/>
     </route>

-# Regular logger with formatter sample
+## Regular logger with formatter example

 In the route below we log the incoming orders at `INFO` level before the order is processed.